sthabisoslushaba/Takealot.com-test-script/README.md

 # Takealot.com Automation Test Script

 This project contains an automated test script for **Takealot.com**.
-The script simulates a real user journey — logging in, searching for a specific product, adding it to the cart, and verifying that the item was successfully added.
+The script simulates a real user journey.
+Logging in, searching for a specific product, adding it to the cart, and verifying that the item was successfully added.

-##Steps
+## Steps

 - Login automation using valid credentials
 - Search functionality for a specific product